maierfelix/bitpackr/README.md

 ````

 ### General:
-This library doesn't validate encoded/decoded data and avoids throwing errors at you:
+This library doesn't validate encoded/decoded data.
+Instead of throwing errors to the user:
- - If data is inconsistent, missing or has gaps, this library just fills it with zeros
+ - If data is missing or has gaps, zeros get filled in
- - If data exceeds it's bit range, it just overflows (i.e. starts again at zero)
+ - If data exceeds it's bit range, it overflows

-It is your own responsibility to validate the data.

 ### Example: